Equity Advisory Committee meetings are open to the public.

 The Equity Advisory Committee works to ensure CDTC’s conformance with Title VI regulations and Environmental Justice.
+For more information, see this summary of the group's activities.
 It makes certain that CDTC takes reasonable steps to secure access to opportunities that ensure no person is denied benefits of CDTC’s planning process on the basis of minority and/or low income status, and to identify and address disproportionately high and adverse human health or environmental effects of CDTC’s programs, policies, and activities on minority and low-income populations.
 It accomplishes this in part by promoting collaborative problem solving on issues related to Environmental Justice and Title VI, and providing input on the most effective methods to engage and respond to Environmental Justice and Title VI populations.

 Focus Groups on Transportation System Gaps